Do you need insurance for a 125cc bike?

 It doesn’t matter whether you are riding on L-plates or with a full motorcycle licence, insurance is compulsory in the UK.
 The minimum insurance cover required by law is Third Party Only (TPO), which is the most basic form of motorcycle insurance available in the UK and insures the risk posed by you to other road users.

-How to get cheaper 125cc motorbike insurance
+How you could get cheaper 125cc motorbike insurance:

 There are a host of things you can do which could help to reduce the cost of your 125cc insurance.
 Here are a few ideas: